cobwebch/batchmailer/Readme.rst

 	/path/to/php /path/to/typo3/cli_dispatch.phpsh extbase mailer:send

-or register it with the Scheduler using the Extbase Extbase CommandController Task Scheduler task available since TYPO3 4.7.
+or register it with the Scheduler using the Extbase Extbase CommandController Task available since TYPO3 4.7.

 The command controller uses the transport defined in the "originalTransport" configuration discussed